 - In Central Administration, click Application Management

 - On Service Applications Click Manage Services on Server.
 On the services on the server page, locate the Distributed Cache service.

 - If the Distributed Cache service is started, and you want to stop the service, under Action, click Stop or restart.

 The Distributed Cache service uses the following communication ports:

 To remove distributed cache service from the server, use PowerShell.
 Going to Services on Server from SharePoint Central Administration site and clicking “Stop” next to distributed just stops the service but doesn’t remove it from the cache cluster.
-You have to actually remove the service from the servers instead of stopping it to remove it!
+To remove a server, You have to actually remove the service from the servers instead of stopping it!
 Use this PowerShell cmdlet: When you remove a server from the cache cluster, you must first perform a graceful shutdown on the server that you want to remove.
 This graceful shutdown transfers all cached data on the server to other servers within the cache cluster.

-Run this cmdlet on server(s) that doesn’t need to run the Distributed Cache service.
-This simply removes the current server from cache host and Services on Server for the selected server!
-Removing the Distributed cache service instance and this will stop the app fabric caching service in service.msc, as well.
+Run this cmdlet on the server(s) that doesn’t need to run the Distributed Cache service.
+This simply removes the current server from the cache host and Services on Server for the selected server!
+Removing the Distributed cache service instance will stop the app fabric caching service in service.msc, as well.